 Symbol Meaning

-(i,j) Pair of routers.
+(i, j) Pair of routers.

 $x^{(i,j)}$ Traffic demand between i and j .

 l A single link.

-w_l Weight assigned to link l .
+w l Link weight l .

 c_l Capacity of link l .

-y_l Traffic load on link l .
+Уі Traffic load on link l .

-Penalty function as a function of link utilization.
+$f(y_l/c_l)$ Penalty function as a function of link utilization.

 $r_l^{(i,j)}$ Portion of the traffic from router i to router j that traverses the link l .

 Inside a single AS, each router is configured with an integer weight on each of its outgoing links, as shown in Figure 2.
 The routers flood the link weights throughout the network and compute shortest paths as the sum of the weights.
-For example, i directs traffic to j though the links with weights (2,1,5).
-Each router uses this information to construct a table that drives the forwarding of each IP packet to the next hop in its path to the destination.
-These protocols view the network inside an AS as a graph where each router is a node and each directed edge is a link $l \in L$ between two routers.
+For example, i directs traffic to k though the links with weights (2, 1, 5)Each router uses this information to construct a table that drives the forwarding of each IP packet to the next hop in its path to the destination.
+These protocols view the network inside an AS as a graph where each router is a node $n \in N$ and each directed edge is a link $l \in L$ between two routers.
 Each unidirectional link has a fixed capacity c_l , as well as a configurable weight w_l .
 The outcome of the shortest-path computation can be represented as $r_l^{(i,j)}$: the proportion of the traffic from router i to router j that traverses the link l.
-More specifically, e.g., $r_l^{(i,j)} = 1$ if the link is on a shortest path, and $r_l^{(i,j)} = 0$ otherwise.